Workers Compensation Insurance Provided By Our Agency

 Your disabled employee may also receive a Transferable Skills Analysis.
 This helps find other roles for them where they can learn new skills and work with their disability.

 Workers’ comp can help cover your employee’s ongoing care.
 This includes ongoing physical therapy or vocational rehabilitation to help them learn new skills so that they can return to work in a different role.
 Workers’ comp can even help cover any new training and certifications.

 Do I need Workers Compensation insurance?

-Even when not required by law, this policy provides important protection against medical expenses and employee lawsuits related to workplace injuries.
-You can rely on workers’ comp if an employee needs medical care or time off due to a workplace injury – or if an injured employee sues you for failing to prevent an accident.
+Even when not required by law, this policy offers significant defense against medical costs and employee lawsuits resulting from workplace accidents.
+For example, you can rely on workers' compensation if an employee suffers an injury and needs medical attention or time off or if the employee sues you for negligence in failing to prevent the accident.

 Why is Workers Compensation insurance important?

 A serious workplace injury could financially devastate your business.
-Unfortunately, many small businesses can’t afford to pay medical bills out of pocket, whether treating carpal tunnel syndrome or a broken leg.
+But unfortunately, many small businesses can't afford to pay medical bills out of pocket, whether treating carpal tunnel syndrome or a broken leg.

 Without workers' comp coverage, you and your employees are in a difficult situation.

 Why do certain clients require you to carry Workers Compensation insurance?